rishabhjayaswal/rishabhjayaswal.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I am Priyanka Jayaswal, an Integrated M.Sc. gradute from Indian Institute of Technology, Kharagpur in Mathematics and Computing.
 I am curious about technology, data science, natural language processing and machine learning.
-I am presently working as a Software Development Engineer 1 at [Capillary Technologies] (http://capillarytech.com).</p>
+I am presently working as a Software Development Engineer 1 at <a href="http://capillarytech.com">Capillary Technologies</a>.</p>

 <p>I have worked on diverse fields from frontend, backend, big data, natural language processing and machine learning.
 I am interested in open source contribution with my first contribution made to <a href="https://gerrit.wikimedia.org/r/#/q/owner:priyankajayaswal025%2540gmail.com"> Wikimedia Foundation</a>.
 I have also explored <a href="https://arxiv.org/pdf/1606.06424.pdf"> NLP </a>.
 I am curious about big data and have experience working with Apache Spark.
 Apart from this, I have domain knowledge in AngularJs, Ionic Framework, ReactJs and NodeJs.
 There is a lot out there to learn and a long way to reach proficiency at the things at hand.
 But I'm curious and would keep exploring.</p>